From 1915 to 2013, we were an Unincorporated Association. The Conference was governed by an Executive Council, and had Rules.

 11.1 The overall management and control of the Company shall vest in the individual members of its management Board (”the Board”) who are the company directors of the Company.

-11.3 All Board members shall be elected for a term of one year at the Annual General Meeting save for the Chairman who shall be elected for three years.
+11.3 All Board members shall be elected for a term of one year at the Annual General Meeting save for the Chair and Deputy Chair who shall be elected for three years.
 Retiring Board Officers and Board members are eligible for re-election.
 Board Officers and Board members so elected shall serve until the end of the next following Annual General Meeting at which they were so elected.

 11.4 In the event of the death or resignation of an elected Board member, the vacancy shall be filled until the next Annual General Meeting by a Member appointed by the Board.

 11.5 The term of office of any Board member shall automatically terminate if he or she: